mc776/HideousDestructor/hd_manual.md

   - press Jump at any time (which will also give you a horizontal boost away from the ladder).
   - press Use again while turned away from it, or while directly facing it.
-  - press Speed while standing about on the top ledge from which you have hung the ladder.
+  - press Speed while standing on top of the surface from which you have hung the ladder.

   To remove the ladder, get onto the ladder and attempt to jump while crouching.